playbeing/dinish/docs/index.md

 ---
 layout: default
-title: DINish -- a new take on a classic typeface
+title: DINish -- a fresh take on a classic typeface
 permalink: /
 ---